rdegges/rdegges-blog/articles/2010/populating-default-manytomany-field-values-in.md

 June 25 2010, 1:00 PM  by Randall Degges

-At work, I’m the lead developer of a rather large, complex web application which interacts with many different technologies (Asterisk, Freeswitch, Cisco routers, python, XML-RPC, JSON, Django—to name a few).
+At work, I'm the lead developer of a rather large, complex web application which interacts with many different technologies (Asterisk, Freeswitch, Cisco routers, python, XML-RPC, JSON, Django—to name a few).
 A few days ago, while implementing a ban system, I bumped into an interesting problem that was not trivial to find